Samuel Chase: Political career

 In 1762, Chase was expelled from the Forensic Club, an Annapolis debating society, for "extremely irregular and indecent" behavior.
 In 1764, Chase was elected to the Maryland General Assembly where he served for 20 years.

 In 1766, he became embroiled in a war of words with a number of loyalist members of the Maryland political establishment.
 In an open letter dated July 18, 1766, Chase attacked Walter Dulany, George Steuart (1700–1784), John Brice (1705–1766), and others for publishing an article in the Maryland Gazette Extraordinary of June 19, 1766, in which Chase was accused of being: "a busy, reckless incendiary, a ringleader of mobs, a foul-mouthed and inflaming son of discord and faction, a common disturber of the public tranquility".
 In his response, Chase accused Steuart and the others of "vanity...pride and arrogance", and of being brought to power by "proprietary influence, court favour, and the wealth and influence of the tools and favourites who infest this city."

 In 1769, he started construction of the mansion that would become known as the Chase–Lloyd House, which he sold unfinished in 1771.
 The house is now a National Historic Landmark.
 He co-founded Anne Arundel County's Sons of Liberty chapter with his close friend William Paca, as well as leading opposition to the 1765 Stamp Act.

 From 1774 to 1776, Chase was a member of the Annapolis Convention.
+He served on Maryland's Council of Safety in 1775.
 He represented Maryland at the Continental Congress, was re-elected in 1776 and signed the United States Declaration of Independence.
 He remained in the Continental Congress until 1778.
 Chase was elected to the 1788 Maryland Ratifying Convention to ratify the proposed 1787 Constitution.
-In the Convention, Chase was a prominent Antifederalist, though despite his efforts Maryland became the seventh state to ratify.
+In the Convention, Chase was a prominent Anti-Federalist, though despite his efforts Maryland became the seventh state to ratify.